Spence-Kummer's trilogarithm functional equation and its underlying geometry: Proof of the main results

 \subsection{$\ell$-adic Galois case}

-In this subsection, we derive Spence-Kummer's $\ell$-adic Galois trilogarithm functional equation.
-For this purpose, we also derive Schaeffer's, Kummer's and Hill's $\ell$-adic Galois dilogarithm functional equations.
-These functional equations are derived by using Nakamura-Wojtkowiak's tensor-homotopy criteria \cite[Theorem~5.7,~Proposition 5.11]{NW12}.
-We fix a $K$-rational point $(x,y)$ of $V_{\rm non\text{-}Fano}$.
+In this subsection, we derive the Spence--Kummer equation for the $\ell$-adic Galois trilogarithm.
+To this end, we also establish the Schaeffer, Kummer, and Hill equations for the $\ell$-adic Galois dilogarithm.
+These functional equations are derived utilizing Nakamura--Wojtkowiak's tensor and homotopy criteria \cite[Theorem~5.7,~Proposition 5.11]{NW12}.
+We fix a $K$-rational point $(x,y)$ of $V_{\rm non\text{-}Fano}$ and take the $K$-rational tangential base point $\vec{v}$ of $V_{\rm non\text{-}Fano}$ as in (\ref{tanbv}).